10. Representing Marginal Valuation#

 View equation (10.4) as a stochastic difference equation and solve it forward for \(\frac{\partial V}{\partial x}(X_t) \cdot \Lambda_t + \Delta_t:\)

-acts as a vector stochastic discount factor process and the marginal contribution
+acts as a vector stochastic discount factor process Maybe I misunderstood but shouldn’t the second entry of the cash flow vector be 1 instead of \(\Delta_t\)? and the marginal contribution

 acts as a vector stochastic cash flow process.
-The stochastic impulse response tells the marginal state vector response at date \(t\) to changing the \(i^{th}\) state vector component at date zero, while the vector of marginal cash flows at date \(t\) measures the impact on utility of a marginal change in the date \(t\) state vector.
+The stochastic impulse response tells the marginal response of state vector at date \(t\) to changes in the \(i^{th}\) state vector component at date zero, while the vector of marginal cash flows at date \(t\) measures impacts on utility of a marginal change in the date \(t\) state vector.

 Remark 10.1